microsoft/Kusto-Query-Language/doc/index.md

 ms.reviewer: alexans
 ms.topic: reference
 ms.custom: build-2023, build-2023-dataai
-ms.date: 03/16/2023
+ms.date: 06/21/2023
 adobe-target: true
 ---
 # Kusto Query Language (KQL) overview

-Kusto Query Language is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
+Kusto Query Language (KQL) is a powerful tool to explore your data and discover patterns, identify anomalies and outliers, create statistical modeling, and more.
 The query uses schema entities that are organized in a hierarchy similar to SQLs: databases, tables, and columns.

+This article provides an explanation of the query language and offers practical exercises to get you started writing queries.
+To access the query environment, use the [Azure Data Explorer web UI](https://dataexplorer.azure.com/).

 ## What is a Kusto query?